TacoSteemers/usbud/README.md

 	taco@computer:~/workspace/usbud/tools$ ls ../bin
 	usbstoragebackup  uslist

-## Instructions on running the daemon
+## Instructions on running the service
 The daemon can be run with a command like the following:

     ./usbstoragebackup --target /home/user/backup --blacklist /home/user/backup/blacklist.txt;